Lowkey-Awesome-Developers/Graphics_Base/README.md

 When the application is run, the space bar is used to move.
 There are also temporary images to represent different parts of the board.

 The movement uses a wrap around.
-Once at the final index, it will loop around to the starting indexes.
+Once at the final index, it will loop around to the starting indeces.

 ## Preview: